 - Sandbanks and North Beach – Check SandbanksPP on Twitter

 - Wellington Rotary Beach – Check Prince Edward County on Twitter or Facebook

-- Little Bluff and other Conservation Areas – Check Quinte Conservation for permitted use.
+- Little Bluff and other Conservation Areas – Check Quinte Conservation for closures and other information.

 Go for a Float

 See the sights of Picton Harbour with Captain Larry or Captain Mike at Picton Harbour Pontoon Boat Tours.
-Or drive yourself around the dunes at West Lake in a pontoon rental from West Lake Water Sports.
 There are plenty of sailing and charter options available if you’re aiming to get on the water.
 Check out our blog on ways to go beyond the beach.

 Ride a Horse

 Book a trail ride with Diamond J Ranch.
 Enjoy a scenic mountain ride through fields and woods overlooking Picton Bay.
 They cater to families and groups, and inexperienced riders are welcome.
 Pony rides are available for the little ones.
 Farm tours can also be booked at Lamb’s Quarters Farm in Picton and Campbell’s Orchards on the shores of the Bay of Quinte.